 Have you ever wondered where the edge of the Solar System is, and what’s out there?
 New and recent missions are revealing there’s so much more to discover in the outer reaches of our cosmic neighbourhood.

 When most people describe the Solar System, they think only of the 8 planets orbiting our Sun and dwarf planet Pluto.
 Yet in truth, our neighbourhood goes far beyond that.
 Outside their orbits lies a vast and invisible expanse of space that astronomers are beginning to shine a light on.

-Beyond Neptune lies a ring of icy objects left over from the formation of the Solar System, known as the Kuiper Belt.
+It’s not easy attempting to measure distance in space, but astronomers have been able to determine that beyond Neptune lies a ring of icy objects left over from the formation of the Solar System, known as the Kuiper Belt.
 The region extends between 30 and 50 AU (where 1 AU is the distance between Earth and the Sun).

 Theorists first proposed its existence after Clyde Tombaugh’s discovery of Pluto in 1930 led astronomers to wonder whether other worlds might be hiding out there.